kaltura/playkit-js-share/README.md

 #### Sharing Capabilities

-* Share to a social networks
+* Share to social networks
 * Email a link to the video
 * Copy a code which enables the video to be embedded